manojkumar2204/FlappyBird/README.md

-# 🐦 Flappy Bird: Java Swing Arcade Game
+# 🐦 **Flappy Bird – Java Swing Game**

-**Flappy Bird** is a fun and addictive 2D arcade game built using **Java** and **Swing**.
-The player controls a bird that must flap its way through a series of pipes without crashing.
-Simple gameplay mechanics combined with Java's GUI capabilities make this a great beginner-to-intermediate level game project.
+**Flappy Bird** is a desktop-based arcade game developed using Java and Swing.
+The objective is to navigate the bird through a series of pipes without hitting them.
+This project is a fun way to learn GUI programming and game development fundamentals in Java.

 ---

-## 🎯 **Project Overview**
+## 🧠 **Project Overview**
-- **Objective**: Navigate the bird through pipes by flapping upward.
-- **Tech Stack**: Java, Swing (for GUI and animations)
-- **Outcome**: A playable desktop arcade game with score tracking and collision detection.
+- **Objective**: Build a playable Flappy Bird clone using Java and Swing.
+- **Approach**: Event-driven architecture with custom graphics, collision detection, and simple physics.
+- **Outcome**: A responsive game window where the player controls the bird using the keyboard.

 ---

 ## 🗂️ **Repository Structure**
+FlappyBird/
+├── src/
+│ ├── App.java # Main class to launch the game
+│ ├── Bird.java # Handles bird logic and rendering
+├── assets/ # (Optional) Sound effects or images
+├── README.md

 ---